maxencefaldor/maxencefaldor/README.md

 	<img alt="ICARL logo" src="https://github.com/user-attachments/assets/ccc624a2-85af-4dc3-866d-00ab6a2b8183" width="100" align="left" />
 </a>

-I am one of the organizers of **ICARL** (Imperial College Autonomous Reasoning & Learning), a student-led initiative at Imperial College London.
+I am an organizer of **ICARL** (Imperial College Autonomous Reasoning & Learning), a student-led initiative at Imperial College London.
 Our goal is to foster a vibrant community for students and researchers interested in the future of AI.

 Our main activities include:
 - 🎥 **Seminar Series**: We invite leading researchers from academia and industry (sponsored by **Google DeepMind**, **InstaDeep**, and **Iconic**) to share their work.
 Past talks are uploaded to our [YouTube channel](https://www.youtube.com/@ICARLSeminars).